mozilla/application-services/docs/howtos/working-with-reference-browser.md

 Modern Gradle supports [composite builds](https://docs.gradle.org/current/userguide/composite_builds.html), which allows to substitute on-disk projects for binary publications.
 Composite builds transparently accomplish what is usually a frustrating loop of:
 1. change library
-1. publishing library snapshot to the local Maven repository
+1. publish library snapshot to the local Maven repository
 1. consume library snapshot in application

 ## Preparation